ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

     DW_OP_stack_value
     DW_OP_piece (4)

 > The object value is found in an anonymous (virtual) location whose value
 > consists of two parts, given in memory address order: the 4 byte value 1
 > followed by the four byte value computed from the sum of the contents of
 > r3 and r4

+Add:

-The equivilent expression using overlays would be:
+> The equivilent expression using overlays would be:

     DW_OP_undefined
     DW_OP_lit1